 Be nice.
 Or else.

-Design Manager at Teespring Joined about 5 years ago via an invitation from Ryan G. Joshua has invited Jono Lee, Danny Zevallos, KJ Vogelius, Michael Denton and 14 others, Arthur Arsyonov, Nick Pannuto, Junki Nakayama, Nick Heer, David Holl, Matt O'Donnell, Joshua Tucker, Daniel Salazar, Shaun Tollerton, Teemu Mäkelä, Lito Rodriguez, Derek Hart, Luís Silva, Joe Lipper
+Design Manager at Teespring Joined over 5 years ago via an invitation from Ryan G. Joshua has invited Jono Lee, Danny Zevallos, KJ Vogelius, Michael Denton and 14 others, Arthur Arsyonov, Nick Pannuto, Junki Nakayama, Nick Heer, David Holl, Matt O'Donnell, Joshua Tucker, Daniel Salazar, Shaun Tollerton, Teemu Mäkelä, Lito Rodriguez, Derek Hart, Luís Silva, Joe Lipper

 I've put in between 400-600 hours to design and engineer my new portfolio over the past 3 years.
 It was too intensive when I first built built the site, so I had to wait for computers to get faster. :)

 Companies don't succeed solely because their UI was good.
 The product proposition must be needed and useful or the product will fail.
 A great looking saddle is useless without a functioning horse.
 However, companies do fail because their UI was bad (a great horse is hard to ride without a working saddle).

 Snapchat built a product people needed.
 Whether the UI was "good" or not is debatable.
 However, they did solve certain problems like making it incredibly quick and easy to share content, which users needed (the first screen you see is the screen you use to capture the content you will share... nobody else did this as well as Snapchat before they existed).

 I was insulted.
 What he said was insulting.
 (Read the bottom of the screenshot above.)

 That was the first tweet he ever sent me.
 If that's not insulting, I don't know what is.

 P.S.
 Mocking someone (in the manner which he did) is a form of an insult.